sobri909/MGBoxKit/README.markdown

 1. Add the `MGBoxKit` folder to your project.
 (ARC required)
 2. Add the `CoreText` and `QuartzCore` frameworks to your project.

-## Subproject Setup (not easy)

-Optionally you could add **MGBoxKit** to your project as a subproject.
-Though going this route may or may not, depending on the phase of the moon, lead you down a twisted trail of nonsensical Xcode build errors.
-If you want to get going quickly and you're new to subprojects, I don't recommend going this way.

-1. Drag **MGBoxKit.xcodeproj** into your Xcode project tree.
-2. Add **MGBoxKit** as a target dependency in your project target's **Build Phases**.
-3. Add the **MGBoxKit** folder to your project target's **Framework Search Paths** and **Header Search Paths** under **Build Settings**.

 ## Example Screenshots